BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **OPTIONS**

-- Upgrade To Guardians of the King - 1 point
+- Guardian of the King - 1 point

 **SPECIAL RULES**